Raise your hand if you’ve heard of Overijssel before. Anyone?

 However, you shouldn’t expect everyone to speak or understand English.
 Most of them will, especially younger people, but not everyone will be fluent.
 Also, you should at least attempt a bit of Dutch; even if you can only say two words, people really appreciate the effort.

-I hope you found these recommendations helpful!
-As always, feel free to ask any questions or share your own suggestions in the comments.
+As always, feel free to ask any questions or share your own suggestions for Overijssel in the comments.